 - Previously underserved victims may include, but not limited to, victims of federal crime; survivors of homicide; victims of assault; robbery; gang violence; hate and bias crimes; intoxicated drivers; bank robbery; economic exploitation & fraud; and elder abuse.

 These funds are administered through the U.S. Department of Justice, Office for Victims of Crime.
-At the State level, the Criminal Justice Council established the Victims Advisory Committee in 1992 to assist in the distribution of these funds.
+At the State level, the Criminal Justice Council established the Victims Services Advisory Committee to assist in the distribution of these funds.

 Family Violence Prevention and Services Act

 The Family Violence Prevention and Services Grant Program (authorized by Title III of the Child Abuse Amendments of 1984: The Family Violence Prevention and Services Act, 1986) was established to assist states in supporting the establishment, maintenance, and expansion of programs and projects to prevent incidents of family violence and provide immediate shelter and related assistance for victims of family violence and their dependents.